blaynem/pos-app/README.md

 - ~~Add who it's made by and stuff on bottom..
 Might be nice for people to visit and know it's made by me.~~
 - ~~Alphabetize users~~
 - ~~When a user is selected, it should highlight the cell.~~
+- ~~If you add multiples of the same item, it should say something like "sm X #" instead of adding multiple rows of items.~~
+	- ~~Ability to add or remove the quantity of that line item~~

 ## Long Term Goals
 - Make all of the information blocked unless you have the information to sign in with.